ActiveDataBio/rsnippet/README.md

 *Title: Two-sample t-test*

 *Uses: The two-sample t-test is used when one varaible is continuous and one variable is categorical with two groups.
 This test assumes that samples have been drawn from normally distributed populations and that the populations have equal variances.
 The two-sample t-test is used to test for differences in mean between the groups defined by the categorical variable.
 The null hypothesis is that the means are equal, while the alternative hypothesis is that the means are not equal.
-Since this test uses the mean, the two-sample t-test should be chosen when the data does not have a large range or is not significantly skewed.*
+Since this test uses the mean, the two-sample t-test should not be chosen when the data has a large range or is signifcanly skewed.*

 *Data Format: Values except for null/missing characters are numeric.
 (Other examples include: the data is binary, values are encoded as strings)*